aissam-out/chatbot/whatsapp/README.md

 <img src="./images/twheroku.PNG" alt="twilioheroku">

 Congratulations your parrot Whatsapp Bot is now running 24/7, it does not need assistance from your machine anymore :smiley: you can turn it off.

+> Say, you come up tomorrow with another idea of bot, all you need to do is to make the changes in your code (_app.py_) then :
+> jhqs

+> jhdk

 ## Advanced chatbots

 #